The National Advisory Board

 MS. MARIA LOURDES TIQUIA

-Currently a Talk Show host at CNN Philippines, Malou acquired twenty-nine progressive and professional years of experience in private, public, non-government sectors and the academe.
+She has been a former talk show host at CNN Philippines.
+Ms. Tiquia acquired twenty-nine progressive and professional years of experience in private, public, non-government sectors and the academe.
 She founded PUBLiCUS Asia Inc. (PAI) in 2003 and works as the General Manager who principally handles lobbying/government relations, political campaigns and competitive intelligence for PUBLiCUS.
 Malou is also the lead convenor of the Association of Political Consultants in Asia (APCA) and Jasmine Stands (JS).
-APCA is a not-for-profit organization of political consultants in Asia while JS is an organization in support of women in politics in Asia.
+APCA is a not-for- profit organization of political consultants in Asia while JS is an organization that supports women Asian women in politics.

 She served the Philippine Government for 15 years in both the Executive and Legislative branches.
-Worked in the 100th Congress of the U.S. as a Congressional Fellow in the Subcommittee on Environment of the U.S. House of Representatives (Rep. James Scheuer, Democrat-NY) and as a personal staff to Sen. John Seymour, Republican-CA).
-Specialties: Lobbying or government relations, political management, strategic communications and competitive intelligence.
+She worked in the 100th Congress of the United States as a Congressional Fellow in the Subcommittee on Environment of the U.S. House of Representatives (Rep. James Scheuer, Democrat-NY) and as a personal staff to Sen. John Seymour, Republican-CA).
+Ms. Tiquia has a long experience in lobbying or government relations, political management, strategic communications and competitive intelligence.

 PROF. MARIO ANTONIO G. LOPEZ